 Osamu Tezuka, best known as the creator of Astro Boy, is said to have sold his series to networks for what would be roughly US$2,000-3,000 per episode.
 Basically, he sold it for pennies and many people blame this as the reason why even nowadays animators are not being paid enough and there is not enough budget for anime-related content.

-The film has now grossed $358 M worldwide.
-4M of budget to make an animated movie in Japan is nothing compared to the 150 M that Disney spent on making Bolt.
+The film has now grossed $358 million worldwide. $4 million USD of budget to make an animated movie in Japan is nothing compared to the 150 million USD that Disney spent on making Bolt.

-In 2016, there were 622 animation studios in Japan, 542 located in Tokyo.
-But, according to the latest research in 2020, there are 811 animation studios in Japan and 692 in Tokyo.
+In 2016, there were 622 animation studios in Japan, 542 of them located in Tokyo.
+But, according to the latest research in 2020, there are now 811 animation studios in Japan and 692 in Tokyo.
 This means that in less than 4 years, the number of studios increased by 23.3%.

-It looks like a 23.3% increase is a good number, isn’t it?
+It looks like a 23.3% increase is a good number, right?

 Does that mean that the demand for anime is decreasing?